Overview

 Therapy

-One standard treatment for IGD is therapy.
+One standard treatment for internet gaming disorder is therapy.
 During therapy sessions, individuals can work with a mental health professional to adjust their gaming habits.
 Cognitive-behavioral therapy (CBT) is often used to help individuals identify what incites them to want to partake in excessive gaming.
 A therapist can guide them to recognize unhelpful thoughts and engage in more productive behaviors.
 Some studies show that CBT may decrease addiction behaviors, anxiety, and social withdrawal while improving overall functioning.

-Group therapy is another potential option, which may provide a supportive environment where individuals can share experiences and learn from others with the help of a clinician.
+Group therapy is another potential option, which may provide a supportive environment where individuals can discuss experiences and learn from others with the help of a clinician.
 Specific programs, such as the PIPATIC program, are designed to treat IGD in children and adolescents and may include both individual and group therapy sessions.

 Medication